turingschool/curriculum/tutorials/models/relationships.markdown

 magazines = cust_subscriptions.collect{|sub| sub.magazine}
 ```

-We've lost the elegance of hopping directly from a `Magazine` to its associated `Customer` objects.
+But we've lost the elegance of hopping directly from a `Magazine` to its associated `Customer` objects.

 The solution is to add a second relationship to each of the primary models: